-The knowledge contained in the DRAIR ADVISER system consists of both general knowledge about how to analyze and interpret aircraft end-item data as well as more Articles specific knowledge about specific aircraft and FSCs.
+The knowledge contained in the DRAIR Advisor system consists of both general knowledge about how to analyze and interpret aircraft end item data, as well as more specific knowledge about specific aircraft and federal stock classes.
 It also has knowledge concerning how a DRAIR is structured and what it should contain.
-The overall organization of the DRAIRgeneration module appears in figure 4.
-It consists of several components, some oriented toward generation of the DRAIR document structure, including the DRAIR main template generator and the analysis and actions recommended generator, and others oriented toward the generation of the information to be contained in the DRAIR, including the general DRAIR knowledge base and the specialized DRAIR knowledge base.
+The overall organization of the DRAIR Generation Module appears in Figure 4.
+It consists of several components, some oriented towards generation of the DRAIR document structure, including the DRAIR Main Template Generator and the Analysis and Actions Recommended Generator, and others oriented towards the generation of the information to be contained in the DRAIR, including the General DRAIR Knowledge Base and the Specialized DRAIR Knowledge Base.